EdinburghNLP/XSum/README.md

 TEXT=./data-convs2s
 python XSum-ConvS2S/preprocess.py --source-lang document --target-lang summary --trainpref $TEXT/train --validpref $TEXT/validation --testpref $TEXT/test --destdir ./data-convs2s-bin --joined-dictionary --nwordstgt 50000 --nwordssrc 50000
 ```
 This will create binarized data that will be used for model training.
 It also generates source and target dictionary files.
-In this case, both are same (due to "--joined-dictionary") and with 50000 tokens.
+In this case, both files are identical (due to "--joined-dictionary") and have 50000 tokens.

 ##### Topic-ConvS2S
 ```